Test Code GALMP Galactosemia, GALT Gene, Variant Panel, Varies

 All specimens will be evaluated at Mayo Clinic Laboratories for test suitability.Clinical Information

-Newborn screening, which identifies potentially affected individuals by measuring total galactose (galactose and galactose-1-phosphate) and/or determining the activity of the GALT enzyme, varies from state to state.
+Newborn screening for galactosemia is performed in all 50 US states, though the method by which potentially affected individuals are detected varies from state to state and may include the measurement of total galactose (galactose and galactose-1-phosphate) or determining the activity of the GALT enzyme.
 The diagnosis of galactosemia is established by follow-up quantitative measurement of GALT enzyme activity.
 If enzyme levels are indicative of carrier or affected status, molecular testing for common GALT variants may be performed.
-If one or both disease-causing variants are not detected by targeted variant analysis and biochemical testing has confirmed the diagnosis of galactosemia, sequencing of the GALT gene is available to identify private variants.
+If one or both disease-causing variants are not detected by targeted variant analysis and biochemical testing has confirmed the diagnosis of galactosemia, sequencing of the GALT gene (GALZ / Galactosemia, GALT Gene, Full Gene Analysis, Varies) is available to identify additional variants.

 Table.
 Targeted Variants